 - Rooms in private houses (direct from the owner to the renter or through a real-estate agencies)

 Before finding your accomodation

 - find a guarantor or “garant”, i.e. someone or an organization who will pay the rent if you happen to be unable to pay yourself.
-There are two organizations available :
+There are many organizations available :

 - assess your budget :

 - the rent should not exceed 30% of your total resources

 - when signing the lease, you will have to pay : the deposit, the first rent, the estate agency fees.
 In total a sum equal to two-month rent minimum and up to four or five-month rent maximum !